 People with rheumatoid arthritis consistently had lower levels of vitamin D in their blood than those without arthritis when studied.
 If you're low in vitamin D, your symptoms of rheumatoid arthritis also could get worse.

 Omega-3 Fatty Acids

-Omega-3 fatty acids, found in fish oil and other foods, encourage the body to produce chemicals that help control inflammation.
-This supplement may help ease stiffness caused by inflammation in people with rheumatoid arthritis, but more research is needed.
+Omega-3 fatty acids, found in fish oils and other foods, encourage your body to produce chemicals that help control inflammation.
+Research suggests they may help weaken the autoimmune inflammatory symptoms of rheumatoid arthritis.